 What is Black Friday?

 The Friday following Thanksgiving is not for the faint of heart.
-While our southern neighbours are recovering from their turkey coma, Canadians can snag the best deals directly at midnight, and even around dinnertime on American Thanksgiving itself.
+While our southern neighbors are recovering from their turkey coma, Canadians can snag the best deals directly at midnight, and even around dinnertime on American Thanksgiving itself.

 Door-crasher deals typically begin at midnight, when the mad rush at your local brick-and-mortar retail stores kicks off.
 Of course, nowadays more people choose to take advantage of Black Friday deals from the comfort of their own home, online shopping for everything from office supplies to electronics.